-Greenhouse gases require specific third-party assurance from an appropriately qualified company to the ISO
+Greenhouse gases require specific third-party assurance from an appropriately qualified company to the ISO standard 14064.
+Their assurance has been completed and their opinion is included in the Data Assurance Statement.

-Statement.

 These all confirm there were no significant issues to report.